History of early Tunisia: Culture and society

 Apparently, prior to written records about them, sedentary rural Berbers lived in semi-independent farming villages, composed of small, composite, tribal units under a local leader who worked to harmonize its clans.
 Management of the affairs in such early Berber villages was probably shared with a council of elders.
 By particularly fertile regions, the larger villages arose.
 Yet seasonally the villagers might have left to find the better pasture for their herds and flocks.
 On the marginal lands, the more pastoral tribes of Berbers roamed widely to find grazing for their animals.
 Modern conjecture is that feuding between neighborhood clans at first impeded organized political life among these ancient Berber farmers, so that social coordination did not develop beyond the village level, whose internal harmony could vary.
 Tribal authority was strongest among the wandering pastoralists, much weaker among the agricultural villagers, and would later attenuate further with the advent of cities connected to strong commercial networks and foreign polities.

 Throughout the Maghrib (particularly in what is now Tunisia), the Berbers reacted to the growing military threat from colonies started by Phoenician traders.
-Eventually Carthage and its sister city-states would inspire Berber villages to join together in order to marshall large-scale armies, which naturally called forth strong, centralizing leadership.
+Eventually Carthage and its sister city-states would inspire Berber villages to join in order to marshall large-scale armies, which naturally called forth strong, centralizing leadership.
 Punic social techniques from the nearby prosperous cities were adopted by the Berbers, to be modified for their own use.
 To the east, the Berbero-Libyans had already interacted with the Egyptians during the millennial rise of the ancient Nile civilization.